franciscop/atama/README.md

 ### History

-> Note: this option is not working yet!
+> Note: this option is not working yet; the history is available though

 ```js
 // Set the history options